chrissimpkins/Crunch/docs/SERVICE.md

 $ make install-macos-service
 ```

-`sudo` is necessary in order to complete the copy of the macOS service to this directory on your system.
+`sudo` permission is necessary in order to complete the copy of the macOS service to this directory on your system.
 You will be prompted for your password after you enter the above command.
 Enter it and you will receive confirmation that the install completed.

 You may delete the Crunch source repository after the completion of the above step.